gregmercer/rooms-bot/README.md

 ```
 0. Adding the Bot to Slack
 1. Clone a copy of the Rooms Bot locally.
+2. Install the require node packages (botkit).
-2. Run and test the Rooms Bot locally.
+3. Run and test the Rooms Bot locally.
-3. Invite the Bot to a Slack Channel.
+4. Invite the Bot to a Slack Channel.
-4. Testing the Bot
+5. Testing the Bot
 ```

 Adding the Bot to Slack: